-Fortunate enough to have a significant other, or even a close friend that you'd be happy to buy a house with?
+Fortunate enough to have a significant other?
+Or maybe a close friend that you'd be happy to buy a house with?
 Aside from all the perks of not living alone, buying a home with somebody else is a lot cheaper too.

-Although it's unlikely, let's assume that both you and this other person have saved exactly the same amount for a deposit.
+Although it's unlikely, let's assume that you and this other person both have the same amount saved for a deposit.
 If you were halfway to your savings goal, you'll suddenly have the full amount!

 Alternatively, you may find that pooling your savings gives you even more than you'd originally planned to save.
-This should allow you to place a deposit on a more expensive house, or get access to a better mortgage on a property around the price you were initially aiming for.
+This should allow you to place a deposit on a more expensive house.
+Or, you could get access to a better mortgage on a property around the price you were initially aiming for.

-In fact, even if your combined savings aren't yet enough for a deposit, you're still closer than you would have been if you were alone.
-And, best of all, you can use two Lifetime ISAs towards a deposit – so that's double the government bonus too.
+Even if your combined savings aren't yet enough for a deposit, you're still closer than you would have been if you were alone.
+And, best of all, you can use two Lifetime ISAs towards a deposit.
+That's double the government bonus!

 It's worth noting that buying a house with someone else should also mean you're able to split all the other costs involved in the process.
-And, hopefully, share the burden of what can be a seriously stressful experience.
+And, hopefully, you can also share the burden of what can be a seriously stressful experience.